Frequently Asked Questions

 Who else will attend the home inspection?

-The worst of all arrangements is when the Buyers agent advises their Buyers not to attend the home inspection and appoint themselves as intermediaries.
-Agents who suggest such arrangements are not acting in the best interests of their clients.
-I will not conduct an inspection solely with a Buyers agent unless I'm authorized by the Buyer.
+One of the worst arrangements occurs when a Buyer’s agent discourages their client from attending the inspection and acts as an intermediary.
+Agents who do this are not serving their client’s best interests.
+I will not conduct an inspection solely with a Buyer’s agent unless explicitly authorized by the Buyer.

 When is the best time to schedule a home inspection?

-The best time to schedule a home inspection is right after the offer to purchase contract is signed, prior to executing the final purchase and sales agreement.
-However, before you sign the offer to purchase contract, be sure that your Realtor includes an inspection clause in your contract making the purchase obligation contingent upon the findings of a professional home inspection.
-This clause should specify the terms to which both the Buyer and Seller are obligated.
+The ideal time to schedule a home inspection is immediately after signing the offer to purchase contract but before finalizing the purchase and sales agreement.
+However, before signing the offer, ensure that your Realtor includes an inspection contingency clause in the contract.
+This clause should clearly outline the Buyer’s and Seller’s obligations and make the purchase contingent on the findings of a professional home inspection.
+This protects you by allowing room for negotiations or withdrawal if significant issues are discovered.

 How long will the home inspection take?